lethimcode456/daily_log/README.md

 ---

 That's it!
 Set it up once and forget about it.
 Your GitHub activity will stay consistent without any effort from you.

+- 🔥 Progress update
+- research completed at 17:34